PS5 restock tracker - today's deals from Amazon, Walmart, and more

 PS5 restock deals are like gold-dust at the best of times, so we're here to help you find them as easily as possible.
 Because our team of bargain-hunters are always looking out for console offers, we've got plenty of tips on where (and when) to strike.

 Can we expect a PS5 restock today?
-It's always pretty quiet on Monday, but that doesn't mean a drop won't happen.
-Best Buy has been known to put consoles up for sale on Monday despite normally offering deals on a Thursday, for example, so it's worth keeping an eye on the quick links listed below.
+Things start to get interesting mid-week, so your chances are pretty good.
+Both GameStop and Sony are known for going on a Wednesday, so it's well worth keeping an eye on both throughout the day.
+If possible, aim for bundles - they tend to sell out slower than consoles by themselves.

-As for the rest of the week, things could start getting interesting from tomorrow.
-Very could get deals in the UK from Tuesday, while GameStop and Sony are known for going on a Wednesday.
 Things pick up even more toward the weekend; namely, Target and Walmart traditionally offer a PS5 restock on Thursday.
+Best Buy often does the same (it certainly did last week).
+Basically, stay alert.

 Watch out for Amazon, too.
 It has an annoying habit of dropping a PS5 restock at the weirdest times, so it's a good idea to keep checking the site every now and then.